siddharthi865/reactjs-interview-questions-and-answers/set-24/README.md

 ## Question 1.
 How do you implement scroll-to-top buttons dynamically?

+## Question 2.
+How do you implement a global error handling system with context?

+## Question 3.
+How do you implement a multi-select dropdown with search functionality?

+## Question 4.
+How do you implement a sortable table with dynamic columns?

+## Question 5.
+How do you implement infinite scrolling with API pagination?

 ## Question 6.
 How do you implement sticky footers in React layouts?

 ## Question 7.
 How do you implement collapsible sections in content pages?